Jessica Suchy-Pilalis: Life and career

-Suchy-Pilalis is noted as a specialist in Byzantine music.
-In 1984, she became what is thought to be the first officially titled and salaried female Psalti of the Greek Orthodox Church of North and South America, serving as Protopsalti at Holy Trinity Greek Orthodox Church in Indianapolis.
-Bishop Timotheos of Detroit gave her the lesser ordination of Rasophoros (honorific for wearer of an ecclesiastical garment) and Metropolitan Maximos of Detroit tonsured her as an Anagnostis (Reader)/Psalti.
-Suchy-Pilalis also conducted a year of research on Byzantine music in Greece through a grant from the Taylor Foundation.
+Research

 Her research involves modal analysis of Byzantine chant and, using the results of the analyses, she sets English translations of hymns as a Byzantine melodist.
 In 2006, she was awarded the Medallion of St. Romanos the Melodist by the National Federation of Greek Orthodox Church Musicians.
 Selected hymns have been recorded by Archangel Voices (Vladimir Morosan, director) and the Boston Byzantine Choir (Charles Marge, director).
 Presently, she chants at St. Olympia Orthodox Church, Potsdam, New York, and Holy Trinity Greek Orthodox Cathedral, Camp Hill, Pennsylvania.

 Suchy-Pilalis' research in harp includes historical harps.
 She is a specialist on the life and compositions of Madame Delaval and has restored a single-action Érard harp specifically for performances of Madame Delaval's compositions.
 She has served as vice-president of the Historical Harp Society and as a member of the board, and has been a member of the editorial board of the American Harp Journal.